-- 16. Overall, how would you assess this clinical experience?
-(Check only one) - \boxtimes Excellent clinical learning experience; would not hesitate to recommend this clinical education site to another student. - Time well spent; would recommend this clinical education site to another student. - Some good learning experiences; student program needs further development. - Student clinical education program is not adequately developed at this time. - 17.
-What specific qualities or skills do you believe a physical therapist student should have to function successfully at this clinical education site?

-- Should be open minded about different socio-economic and racial backgrounds

-- Should be proficient in using a goniometer and manual BP cuff for taking BP measurements

-- Should have great communication skills and empathy towards patients
+16. Overall, how would you assess this clinical experience?
+(Check only one)

+Excellent clinical learning experience; would not hesitate to recommend this clinical education site to another student.
+X

+Time well spent; would recommend this clinical education site to another student.

+Some good learning experiences; student program needs further development.

+Student clinical education program is not adequately developed at this time.

-- 18. If, during this clinical education experience, you were exposed to content not included in your previous physical therapist academic preparation, describe those subject areas not addressed. - What suggestions would you offer to future physical therapist students to improve this clinical 19. education experience? - 20.
+- 17. What specific qualities or skills do you believe a physical therapist student should have to function successfully at this clinical education site?
+Good knowledge of ortho, neuro, special tests, new exercises - If, during this clinical education experience, you were exposed to content not included in your previous physical therapist academic preparation, describe those subject areas not addressed.
+More TMD than was addressed, new manual skills - 19.
+What suggestions would you offer to future physical therapist students to improve this clinical education experience?
+Be ready to learn and connect well with patients and staff. - 20.
 What do you believe were the strengths of your physical therapist academic preparation and/or coursework for this clinical experience?
+General knowledge of billing guidelines, good ortho preparation, good neuro preparation to work in ortho clinic, good intro to vestibular